 Business owners invest a lot of money to ensure that their buildings remain cool and comfortable during the hotter months of the year.
 Despite the cost or quality of your commercial air conditioning unit, to achieve efficient performance the system must have proper maintenance.
 AC system maintenance involves a number of essential steps to keep the unit clean, free of clogs, and in overall good working condition.
 Commercial air conditioning units tend to be much larger and more complex than their residential counterparts; therefore, most business owners rely on HVAC companies to maintain their cooling systems.

+Maintaining your AC unit is easier than you think.
+Take these steps, and stay consistent to help maintain the system.
 Here is a look at some important maintenance tasks that should be completed on a regular basis to maintain the efficiency and performance of your commercial AC unit.

 Change Air Filters Consistently

 One of the most important and easiest maintenance tasks that you can perform on your commercial air conditioning unit is the changing of the air filters.
 Air filters are what trap dirt, dust, and other debris that may be airborne in your building.
 If these particles are not filtered, they can impact the air quality in the building and contribute to various respiratory illnesses.

 Disposable air filters should be replaced approximately every one to three months.
 It is recommended to replace these more often if you have a large building, during allergy season, or if you notice that your air filters are dirty more often.
 When replacing the air filter in your commercial AC unit, be sure that the filter is the correct size and that it matches the required airflow of the system.